ic-labs/django-icekit/docs/topics/portable-apps.md

   * Update foreign key and many to many fields in all apps.

+  * Ensure that any DB migrations that define foreign key or many to many relationships to a renamed app include in their `dependencies` list a migration from the renamed app at or after the rename, that is when the `AlterTableModel` migration occurs in the renamed app.
+Without this, the project migrations won't always know new name of the renamed app and might fail to create or change relationships.

   * Execute the following SQL directly on the database for your renamed apps:

         UPDATE django_migrations SET app='{new app label}' WHERE app='{old app label}';